-Kennedy School Review- 2011, the annual magazine/journal of Harvard Kennedy School published an essay by me on the issue of reforming the organized cadre-based higher civil services in India (what we in India popularly know as IAS, IPS and others).
+Kennedy School Review- 2011, the annual magazine/journal of Harvard Kennedy School published an essay by me on the issue of reforming the organized cadre-based higher civil services in India (what we in India popularly known as IAS, IPS and others).
 Writing and finalizing the essay was an experience in itself, as what I initially wrote was well beyond the word limit, and I had to go through around 10-15 iterations before it was finalized.
 My editor was a merciless guy, not ready to listen to me!
 In the end, though the essay was much curtailed, I was happy with the result.
 It was a short and crisp piece, and in the process I learned too.

 In my previous blogs, I have repeatedly pointed out that the institutional and governance reforms are one of the crucial steps which our country needs the most at this juncture to move to the next level of growth path.
 In that sense, civil services reforms are now the ‘binding constraint’ shackling the growth of our country (and in particular my state – Bihar).